tindrew/godot/CONTRIBUTING.md

 Be sure to not include the `.godot` folder in the archive to save space.

 Make sure that the bug you are experiencing is reproducible in the latest Redot releases.
-You can find an overview of all historical Godot releases [on the website](https://godotengine.org/download/archive/) to confirm whether your current version is the latest one.
 It's worth testing against both the latest stable release and the latest dev snapshot for the next Redot release.

 If you run into a bug which wasn't present in an earlier Redot version (what we